Club Atlético River Plate (Montevideo): Uniform

 River Plate's kit is similar to that used by River Plate F.C., its predecessor, which dissolved in 1929.
 C.A.
 River Plate's away kit is sometimes a sky blue jersey, black shorts and socks.
 This kit was adopted by the Uruguay national football team in 1910 as a homage to the disbanded River Plate F.C. (four times champions of Uruguay) who defeated the best team of the Americas at the time, the Argentine team Alumni.
 Thus, the worldwide known "celeste" jersey was taken by the national team from the club away kit.
 Before 1910 Uruguay wore several jerseys including dark blue, green, striped white and sky blue, similar to that of Argentina among others.

 Kit evolution

 Rivalries

 River is based in the same neighborhood where Bella Vista and Montevideo Wanderers play, which is the Prado neighborhood.
-These three clubs have a long rivalry with each other, and matches between them are known as the "Clasico Del Prado".
+These three clubs have a long rivalry with each other, and matches between them are known as the "Clásico del Prado".

 During the last ten years, River Plate has had the upper hand in derby matches against both rivals, winning most of the matches.